NiceAir/learngit/readme.txt

 Git is a distribited version control system.
-Gir is a free software.
+Gir is a free software distribited under the GPL.